sanjaiyan-dev/uk-nmsw-ui/docs/form_creator.md

 ### Rules

 #### Required
-Field is a mandatory field and cannot be nul
+Field is a mandatory field and cannot be null.

 ```
 {